A SPECIAL NOTE:

 - puss; Chinese - mao

 Tempe Katz-Couvrette, a member of Terzo's MEWSical Society, lives in the Northwest Territories.
 Since her food dish is right by a window, she can watch a dinner-theatre production performed by a local squirrel stealing bird seed from a bucket.
-See it HERE and go to Terzo's Fan Club to see Tempe's pals, the llama, alpacas and two dogs who have been joined by a parrot, goat, pig, horse, rabbit, ducks, hens and cats in the club.
+See it HERE and go to the Fan Club to see Tempe's pals, including the llama and alpacas on this working alpaca farm.

 A cats brain is biologically more similar to a human brain than it is to a dogs.
 Both humans and cats have identical regions in their brains that are responsible for emotions.